rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

     </div>
   </div>
   <!-- Data Cleaning -->
-  <h5 class='mb-3'><strong>2.
-Data Cleaning</strong></h5>
+  <h5 class='mb-3'><strong>B. Data Cleaning</strong></h5>
   <p>After the top level preprocessing steps, the data was cleaned as summarized below.
-The Google Colab notebook shown in the videos is the 1.data_cleaning.ipynb file in the GitHub repo.</p>
+The Google Colab notebook shown in the videos is the b.data_cleaning.ipynb file in the GitHub repo.</p>
   <div class="row mb-4">
     <div class="col-md-6">
       <ol>